lorint/duty_free/README.md

 3.0.0 :002 >
 ```

-Note the constant `IMPORT_TEMPLATE`.
-Although its name might make it sound at first like it's only used for importing, as we have seen from above this template is also used for exporting.
-Specifically the `:all` portion defines the `belongs_to` and `has_many` links to follow, as well as all columns to retrieve from related tables.

-To customise things, just take the displayed `IMPORT_TEMPLATE` constant and place it within your `Product` model as a handy starting point.
-This will describe to `#df_export` and `#df_import` which columns to utilise.
-The `:uniques` and `:required` data indicates which columns can be used during import to identify unique new rows vs existing rows, in order to choose on a row-by-row basis between doing an INSERT vs an UPDATE.
+Digging into more of the specifics of all the parts of this IMPORT_TEMPLATE, notice that in a couple different places column names can be included, describing to `#df_export` and `#df_import` which columns to utilise.
+The `:uniques` and `:required` are lists of columns that are used during import to identify unique new rows vs existing rows, in order to choose on a row-by-row basis between doing an INSERT vs an UPDATE.
 With `:uniques` defined, INSERT vs UPDATE is automatically determined by seeing if any existing row matches against the incoming rows for those specific columns.
 If you always want to add new rows then leave :uniques empty, and then doing the same import three times would generate triple the data, leaving you to sort out the duplicates perhaps with ActiveRecord's own :id and :created_at columns.
 So generally it's a good idea to populate the :uniques entry with appropriate values to minimise the risk of duplicate data coming in.
+In the case of importing users, perhaps a unique you might use would be a person's email address since other things, like their phone number or even their last name, might sometimes change.
+Then when re-importing over existing data, an existing user can get updated as long as their email address hasn't changed.

 Seeing this simple starting template for `Product` is useful, but perhaps you'd like a more thorough template to work with.
 After all, ActiveRecord is a very powerful ORM when used with relational data sets, so as long as you've got appropriate `belongs_to` and `has_many` associations established then `#suggest_template` can use these to work across multiple related tables.
 Effectively the schema in your application becomes a graph of nodes which gets traversed.
 Let's see how easy it is to create a more rounded out template, this time examining a template for the `Order` model.
 Not specifying any extra "hops" brings back a template with this `:all` portion: